Avani Panchal

 Avani Bharat Kumar Panchal (born 31 August 1991) is an Indian figure and roller skater.
 She hails from Vishakapatnam, Andhra Pradesh.
 She won a bronze medal at 2010 Asian Games held in Guangzhou, China in Pairs Skating with her partner Anup Kumar Yama.

 Education

 Avani has a Bachelor of Technology(B.Tech) degree from Andhra University.
 She studied Computer Science and Engineering in Anil Neerukonda Institute of Technology and Sciences (ANITS), Sangivalasa in Vishakapatnam.
 She graduated in 2013.

+She completed her Master’s degree in Information Systems Technology- Technology Project Management from Wilmington University, Delaware in 2018.